RedHatWorkshops/quay-workshop/content/labs/0010-docker.md

 docker images
 ```

-Run a new container that listens on 8080 on the host and forwards to 80 in the container.
+Run a new container that listens on 8080 on the host and forward to 80 in the container.

 ```
 docker run -p 8080:80 -d centos7_httpd /usr/sbin/httpd -DFOREGROUND